Quality Control – Quality Assurance

-The maintenance of a quality management system is crucial to a laboratory for providing the correct test results every time.
+The Quality Control – Quality Assurance ‘QA/QC’ system of CCS, helps a lot the laboratory personnel to maintain the quality of patients test results.
+The maintenance of quality management system is crucial to a laboratory for providing the correct test results every time.
 Important elements of a quality management system include Documentation, Standard Operating Procedures (SOPs), Quality Control samples, External Quality Assessment Scheme.
-The QA/QC software Platform of CCS helps a lot the laboratory personnel to maintain the quality of patients test results.
+Quality Control (QC).

-Laboratory quality control (QC) is designed to detect, reduce, and correct deficiencies in a laboratory’s internal analytical process prior to the release of patient results.
+Laboratory quality control (QC) detects, reduces, and corrects deficiencies in a laboratory’s internal analytical process prior to the release of patient results.
 QC is a measure of precision, or how well the measurement system reproduces the same result over time and under varying operating conditions.
 Quality Control s not just a procedure.
 Quality Control IS A SYSTEM.
 This system consists of:

 - Synthetic QC material

 - Analytical run

 - A set of QC rules (algorithms that specify actions)

 - A process to follow if the run is deemed to be ‘out of control’